Introduction: Herod or God the Baby?

 A theology of power then, is always lying about itself and about others.
 The truth always threatens to undermine the narratives of control and power maintenance that shape a Church intent on maintaining its power.
 The narrative then, must continuously be propped up by lies, half truths, slander and propaganda.
 Truth tellers have no place in such a community and they must be discredited and undermined by any means possible.
 There is no room whatsoever for vulnerability here, because to be vulnerable is to speak the truth.
 Those who make themselves vulnerable will regret it.
 Masks must be worn on all occasions.
 A community shaped by this theology of power is constantly eating away at itself.
 While in public, all will play their part and wear their mask in the grand narrative.
 But in private, gossip, slander and truths will seep out like a poisonous gas, some serving to buttress the narrative, others to subvert in.
 To counteract this, the Tyrants try ever more to impose the narrative on all aspects of life.
 For example, in a community that sees itself as one of the few of God’s elect, to challenge the system, to question dogma or to call out authority figures is a sin, if not the cardinal sin

 Essential then, for a theology of power to maintain its power, is fear.
 There must always be an enemy threatening in order to center the community around a common enemy and also to keep the attention focused outward, rather than inward.
 Fear is what is used to justify all manner of injustices and wrongs.
 The examples of this in American Christianity are countless.
 We need guns because the Muslims are coming.
 We must shut the borders because of Mexican rapists.
 And so on.
-This constant, shrill sound of fear, these endless lies and propaganda, work tirelessly to guard against the work of the Holy Spirit trying to speak through scripture, or the neighbour.
+This constant, shrill sound of fear, these endless lies and propaganda, work tirelessly to guard against the work of the Holy Spirit trying to speak through scripture, or the neighbor.

 Apologetics (Having a ‘reason’ (TM) for what you believe) is like a mask someone puts on which turns human beings into secretaries.
 You end up talking with the Christian public relations front, instead of a real Christian.
 I’m noticing this more and more recently, you will be talking to real person until a dicey apologetics issue pops up.
 Then suddenly the persons eyes will glaze over and his/her mouth will start talking on its own.
 The reasons for the historicity of the resurrection will pour smoothly out their lips.
 Its as if someone hit “play” in a tape recorder hidden inside their head.
 It occurs to me that this person is lying.
 He is not revealing his genuine inner being, he is not uncovering who he really is (as one must in a real conversation) he is not telling the truth.
-The “reasons” which just flowed out of him so easily, are not “reasons” he abstracted from in depth research, his claim that the bible is “historically accurate” is not a conclusion he came to after reading dozens of good books.
-No, he got that line from his favourite apologist and now I have the privilege of hearing that particular insight be regurgitated for my listening pleasure.
+The “reasons” which just flowed out of him so easily, are not “reasons” he abstracted from in depth research, his claim that the bible is “historically accurate” is not a conclusion he came to after reading several good books.
+No, he got that line from his favorite apologist and now I have the privilege of hearing that particular insight be regurgitated for my listening pleasure.

 Apologetics are also essential in helping the theology of power maintain its power.
 I have been thinking recently about the connection between Christian apologetics and power.
 This might sound counter-intuitive to many, surely apologetics is about the truth?
 The key to recognize this connection is to note that apologetics is the capitulation of Christianity to modernity.
 There is an essential connection between Modernity and control.
 The enlightenment created a new hierarchy, these on the top were no longer the most pious, the richest or those born into the right family, but instead, the most rational.
 Thus, the scientific class ascended to the top and gained the right to impose their ‘rational’ view of the world unto the unwashed masses below.
 The West, as the most ‘rational’ and ‘advanced’ of civilizations, gave itself the right to shape the world in its own image.
 From this relationship between rationality and control, we get the horrors of eugenics, colonialism and environmental denigration.
 Apologetics, is the Christian attempt to enter into the battle to be the most rational and so, to ascend to the top of the heap.
 The new atheist phenomenon was not as much a debate about the existence of God, as it was a proxy for the ongoing culture wars and a battle for soul of Christendom.
 The winner, that is, the “most rational worldview,” gets to shape the society and the culture in their own image.
 James K A Smith articulates precisely this perspective in his Introducing Radical Orthodoxy.
 Speaking of the critics of the theological movement of Radical Orthodoxy—a theological movement which critiques precisely this notion of autonomous, secular reason—he notes that a political agenda is implicit in those critiques:

 (While it may not be immediately self-evident, what is at stake in most criticisms of [Radical Orthodoxy] is ultimately a matter of politics.
 By that I mean that our epistemologies and attendant theologies spawn political agendas, even where such political implications are neither suggested not glimpsed.
 Conversely, the theological critiques of RO are also funded by an allegiance to classical [political] liberalism.
 The secular will almost always be in allegiance with classical liberal polity.
-Wayne Hankey’s critique of RO, for instance, deals with a somewhat Tory defence of the status quo through a defence of an autonomous nature.
+Wayne Hankey’s critique of RO, for instance, deals with a somewhat Tory defense of the status quo through a defense of an autonomous nature.
 Caputo’s Derridean critique of RO is a critique funded by a fairly uncritical allegiance to the kind of American left that allows one to care passionately about mutual funds and at the same time celebrate a simply more radical individualism.) …Central to RO’s critique of (post-Scotus) modernity is its claim that the secular—as neutral, objective and universally rational—is a modern invention intended to secure a universal reason that could ground a public politics.
 This same neutral reason shared in common by all could also underwrite an apologetics or natural theology that would secure foundational truths of theism by appeal to natural, unaided reason.
 In many cases, these political and apologetic interest merge to underwrite a Constantinian religious political project.
 In other words, the epistemological confidence of a natural theology often translates into a notion of natural law that, more often than not, feeds into the colonizing of the political by the religious that also tends to cut the other way—namely the church becomes allied with the interest of the state.

 The theology of power is, in essence, satanic.
 Lucifer was cast out of heaven for attempting, in his pride, to ascend to the place of God.
 He is called “the prince of lies,” and the “prince of this world” because he is obsessed by worldly power and will do anything to maintain it.
 This is precisely the character of the church of power.
 It, like Herod, claims to want to worship Jesus, while in its attempt to empower itself, seeks to kill him.